 God severely disciplined Samson because he did not turn away from his sin, though he had warning after warning.
 His Philistine wife betrayed his riddle, then she betrayed him with his best friend, then she was murdered by her own people because of her association with him.
 He could not expect any woman connected with him to be safe from being meddled with when she was living among his enemies, and especially if she was of a people who were Israel's enemies, but he kept turning to worldly women.

-He would have been jumped in Gaza if God had not rousted him to leave before morning.
+He would have been harassed in Gaza if God had not rousted him to leave before morning.
 Then Delilah three times tried to do something to him that she thought would take away his strength.
 God didn't want Samson to lose his eyes and be made a slave, but Samson was determined to be blind to danger and a slave to the unicorn.
 So blindness and slavery was what he got.

 In time, Samson's hair grew and his strength returned, not really because his hair grew, but because he repented of his folly.
 His heart was now right, and he could be trusted with that precious anointing, but his repentance didn't give him his eyes back.
 Day after day, Samson trudged around in a circle, tied to a mill that ground meal for the Philistines, smelling prison stench, hearing curses, feeling a whip on his shoulders, being mocked when he asked to be released so that he could relieve his bladder or his bowels.
 But day by day, he felt his strength coming back.
 He was careful to not push that wheel any harder than before or break his chains, so that the Philistines would not suspect that he was again a danger to them.

 On the day of a feast, Samson was led into the temple of Dagon so that the Philistines could make sport of him.
 Delilah was probably sitting in the balcony, being fondled by a new lover while she shouted abuse at Samson.
 She was a national heroine to the Philistines and enjoyed her fame.
 As he stood there in darkness, his hands upon the pillars, Samson probably heard Delilah's voice mocking him among all the rest.
 He could bring down that building by pushing on those pillars.
 He could then dig his way out of the rubble and return to his people, but Samson didn't want to live without being able to see.
-He asked God to let him die with the Philistines, and then he bowed himself in a mighty push that brought their temple down around their ears.
+He asked God to let him die with the Philistines, and then he bowed himself in a mighty push that brought their temple down and crushed his enemies.

 And so ended the life of a man who was not only remarkable for his strength, but also for his foolishness.
-The unicorn did not get the last say, but it did trample on a very precious anointing and ministry that was supposed to last a lot longer than what it did.
-And it left Samson without an heir to carry on his name, for he did not marry the good Jewish girl that God would have given him, if he had let God tame the unicorn sooner.
+The unicorn did not get the last say, but it did trample on a very precious anointing and ministry that was supposed to last a lot longer than it did.
+And it left Samson without an heir to carry on his name, for he did not marry the good girl that God would have given him, if he had let God tame the unicorn sooner.